Blue castle on an old door

 There are things you should not do in Switzerland.
 Knowing these before you travel will save you time, nerves and possibly even money.
 This list lists mistakes and mishaps that you can easily avoid in Switzerland

-It's so easy to put your foot in it when you travel to a new country.
+It's so easy to make a cultural faux pas.
 Danger lurks everywhere.

-At the train station, at the supermarket, in the mountains...
+At the train station, in the supermarket, in the mountains

-Wherever you go, you're never really safe from it.
+Wherever you go, you aren’t safe from it.

-If you've ever been to Japan and left your slippers at the wrong angle in front of the door while visiting the toilet, or thought that, in Australia, "just around the corner " was less than a two-hour drive, you know what we're talking about.
+If you've ever been to Japan and left your slippers at the wrong angle outside the bathroom, or thought in Australia that the directions “just around the corner” meant less than a two-hour drive, you know what we’re talking about.

-In Switzerland, there are also several mistakes just waiting to be made.
-Some of them are merely not socially accepted, while others strain your budget unnecessarily, cost you an excessive amount of time and nerves, or they simply want to finish you off.
+Even in Switzerland, there are some mistakes just waiting to be made.
+Some of them are not socially accepted, unnecessarily stretch your budget, cost you overmuch time and nerves, or can simply get on your nerves.

-The following list should help you to recognize those issues early enough and to make your adventure in Switzerland as pleasant as possible.
-Let's start with what you should not do in Switzerland:
+The following list is meant to help you spot a few of these pitfalls early on and make your adventure in Switzerland as enjoyable as possible.
+So let’s get started on what you should not do in Switzerland:

-During rush hours, certain train routes in Switzerland are hopelessly overflowing.
-A classic here is undoubtedly Zurich-Bern or Geneva-Lausanne.
-If you want to save yourself a lot of stress and find a place for you and your luggage, you should avoid these times for a journey by public transport between major Swiss cities whenever you can.
+During rush hours, certain train routes in Switzerland are hopelessly overcrowded.
+A classic example is undoubtedly the Zurich-Bern or Geneva-Lausanne line.
+If you want to save yourself a lot of stress and make sure you find a seat for you and your luggage, you should avoid these times for a trip using public transport between larger Swiss cities whenever possible.

 Zug Familie BahnhofUnterwegs mit dem Zug (Foto: Swiss Travel System)